After learning these Rosemary Benefits backed by science, you’d definitely want to grow one in your home or garden!

 4. Alzheimer’s Prevention

-5. Diminish Liver Damage
+5. Diminishes Liver Damage

-Apart from traditional medicines, the benefit of olive and rosemary leaves extract was also found against the liver cirrhosis.
+Apart from traditional medicines, the benefit of olive and rosemary leaf extract was also found against liver cirrhosis.
 You can read the entire study here.

-6. Anti Cancer Herb
+6. Anti-Cancer Herb

 7. Fighting Macular Degeneration